NecipAkgz/fhevm-example-factory/README.md

 ## 📖 Overview

 This project provides tools and examples for building **privacy-preserving smart contracts** using [FHEVM](https://github.com/zama-ai/fhevm) by Zama.
-FHEVM enables Fully Homomorphic Encryption (FHE) operations directly on the blockchain, allowing computations on encrypted data without revealing the underlying values.

 ### ✨ Key Features